927th ASTS conducts Black Hawk 101 training

 |0

-This work, 927th ASTS conducts Black Hawk 101 training [Image 4 of 4], by SSgt Leah Ritchey, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 927th ASTS conducts Black Hawk 101 training, by TSgt Bradley Tipton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT